Prateek-Fst/umerAssignment/README.md

 ## Install dependencies:

 npm install
+after that run the command
-Run the below command to  start the server nom start
+nom start to start the server
 ## Usage

 This broject  contains only the front end with the hrlp of this we can learn about fetching the data from API